-For the past 17 years, I have been using my experience in design, user experience and branding to help entrepreneurs, national companies and global brands solve business challenges with beautiful, thoughtful creative solutions.
+For 19 years, I have used my experience in design, branding, strategy and leadership to help entrepreneurs, national companies and global brands solve business challenges with beautiful, thoughtful and powerful expressions of their brand.

 Brand Identity Platform

 Vernon Gantry is the story of two optometrists and eyeglass shop owners who saw consumer needs unmet by online-only eyewear retailers.
 Consumers really do want a personal connection with an eye doctor.
 The problem is, few on-trend, high-quality, affordable eyewear products are available to independent optical shops.